echovl/cardano-go/README.md

 $ make && sudo make install
 ```

+## Dependencies

+For balance and transfer commands `cardano-node` and `cardano-cli` are required.
+You can install them using this guide https://docs.cardano.org/projects/cardano-node/en/latest/getting-started/install.html

 ## Getting started

 First create a new wallet and generate your mnemonic squence: